pw0908/CUiSING/README.md

 where $z$ is the coordination number of the lattice (4 in 2d and 6 in 3d).
 In 2d and 3d, we have $d=z/2$.

 ## Overview

 This package contains many different implementations in different languages that run the same simulation.
 The goal of each one is the same, to perform Metropolis Monte Carlo on the 2d and 3d Ising model.
-The purpose of the different implementations is to show differences in speed among various languages on CPU, and GPU.
+The purpose of the different implementations is to show differences in speed among various languages on CPU and GPU.
 Here, we list all the available codes with a brief description of each:
-- **cpp**: a c++ implementation, run fully on CPU
+- **cpp**: a C++ implementation, run fully on CPU
 - **cpp-cuda**: a CUDA implementation parallelized on GPU.
 The GPU kernels are wrapped in C++ code and functions.
   - Requires  cuRAND package, which comes loaded with CUDA
-- **Julia**: a Julia implementation, run fully on CPU
+- **julia**: a Julia implementation, run fully on CPU
-- **Julia-cuda**: a CUDA implementation parallelized on GPU.
+- **julia-cuda**: a CUDA implementation parallelized on GPU.
 The GPU kernels are wrapped in Julia code and functions.
 This makes use of **CUDA.jl**
 - **python**: a Python implementation, run fully on CPU
 - **matlab**: a vectorized matlab implementation, run fully on CPU
+- **tutorial**: Tutorial for setting up and using Julia, with special emphasis on how to run **CUDA.jl**.

 ## Installation Instructions